 Well Water Water Testing

-There are a large number of well water test kits and water testing labs available for the home water-well owner including some tests you can do yourself, quickly and accurately in the privacy of your own home.
+Many well water test kits and labs are available for the home water well owner, including some tests you can do yourself quickly and accurately in the privacy of your own home.
+These test kits are designed for convenience and effectiveness, ensuring they target critical contaminants.

-If you already understand your water is safe but are attempting to solve a specific well water problem such as staining, odors, or corrosion a home test kit can provide fast results at a fraction of taking the sample into a water testing lab.
+If you already understand your water is safe but are attempting to solve a specific well water problem such as staining, odors, or corrosion, a home test kit can provide fast results at a fraction of taking the sample into a water testing lab.
+These kits can also help address specific concerns, such as microbial contamination, bacteria, protozoa, and other pathogens.

 Why Should I Test My Well Water?

 Municipal city water systems are required to test their water supplies regularly to ensure the water is safe to drink.
-However, there is no requirement to test a private well except for bacteria when it is first drilled or the pump is changed.
-The fact is, you are responsible for making sure your water is safe.
+However, a private well does not require testing except for bacteria when it is first drilled or the pump is changed.
+You are responsible for making sure your water is safe.

-Consequently, you should test your well water on a regular basis.
+Consequently, you should test your well water regularly.
 The decision on what to test your water for should be based on the types of land uses near your well.

 What Tests Should Be Done?